-- Opening - 2.
-Discussion of the Dutch statutory annual report over the financial year 2020 (discussion item) - 3.
-Adoption of the Dutch statutory annual accounts over the financial year 2020 (voting item) - 4.
+- 1. Opening - 2.
+Discussion of the Dutch statutory annual report over the financial year 2021 (discussion item) - 3.
+Adoption of the Dutch statutory annual accounts over the financial year 2021 (voting item) - 4.
 Explanation of the dividend and reservation policy (discussion item) - 5.
-Appointment of the external auditor for the financial year 2021 for purposes of Dutch law (voting item) - 6.
-Release of the Company's directors from liability for the exercise of their duties during the financial year 2020 (voting item) - 7.
-Appointment of Maxine Gowen, Ph.D. as non-executive director (voting item) - 8.
+Appointment of the external auditor for the financial year 2022 for purposes of Dutch law (voting item) - 6.
+Release of each member of our board of directors from liability for the exercise of their duties (voting item) - 7.
+Re-appointment of Len Kanavy as non-executive director (voting item) - 8.
 Granting authorization to acquire shares (or depository receipts for such shares) in the Company's capital (voting item) - 9.
-Articles Amendment A-Approval of amendment of Articles of Association to increase authorized share capital and authorization to implement such amendment (voting item) - 10.
-Articles Amendment B-Approval of amendment of Articles of Association to include U.S. federal forum selection clause and authorization to implement such amendment (voting item) - 11.
+Approval of the amendment of the Non-Executive Director Compensation Program ("NED Program") to (i) increase the value of option awards granted under the NED Program to more closely align with the 50th percentile of the Company's U.S. peer group, and (ii) increase the amount by which the grant date fair value of option awards granted under the NED Program increases annually from 3% to up to 5%.
+The number of shares subject to such awards will continue to be determined in accordance with the NED Program (voting item) - 10.
+Approval, on an Advisory (Non-Binding) Basis, of the Compensation of Our Named Executive Officers (voting item) - 11.
+Approval, on an Advisory (Non-Binding) Basis, of the Frequency of Future Advisory Votes on the Compensation of Our Named Executive Officers (voting item) - 12.
 Closing